yandex-cloud/docs/en/_includes/security/standard/virtualenv-safe-config.md

 #### 3.23 No public access to {{ ydb-short-name }} is allowed {#ydb-public}

-When accessing the database in Dedicated mode, we recommend that you use it inside {{ vpc-short-name }}, disabling public access to it from the internet.
-In Serverless mode, the database can be accessed from the internet.
+When accessing the database in dedicated mode, we recommend that you use it inside {{ vpc-short-name }}, disabling public access to it from the internet.
+In serverless mode, the database can be accessed from the internet.
 You must therefore take this into account when modeling threats to your infrastructure.
-For more information about the operating modes, see the {{ ydb-name }} documentation, [Serverless and Dedicated modes](../../../ydb/concepts/serverless-and-dedicated.md).
+For more information about the operating modes, see the [Serverless and dedicated modes](../../../ydb/concepts/serverless-and-dedicated.md) section in the {{ ydb-name }} documentation.

 When setting up database permissions, use the principle of least privilege.